manuelbarbas/primodium/README.md

 `ActiveComponent`: for an existing factory entity, declares if that factory is functional.
 This value is updated when a player action either results in the factory becoming functional or results in it becoming non-functional.

-`LibFactoryDesignInitializer` writes the design data for factories for each of their levels on `FactoryMineBuildingsComponent` and `ProductionComponent`.
+`LibFactoryDesignInitializer` writes the design data for factories for each of their levels on `MinesComponent` and `ProductionComponent`.

 `LibFactory` contains the core logic functions for two main purposes: